Bread Garden Presents A Mooncake Extravaganza Collection For Mid-Autumn Festival 2023

 From the intricate design to the premium ingredients, every detail has been carefully curated to delight the senses.

-But the pièce de résistance lies within the Signature Premium MSW Durian Snow Skin Mooncake.
+But the pice de rsistance lies within the Signature Premium MSW Durian Snow Skin Mooncake.

 Nestled in an elegant black diamond metal box, this durian mooncake is a tribute to sophistication and indulgence.